 More about PTLS Career Cluster Leader, Timothy Rountree, Esq.

-Mr. Timothy Rountree, ESQ. is the Career Cluster Leader for NBEF’s Pathways To Law School Program (PTLS).
-He is a proud alumnus of New Brunswick High School (NBHS) and currently serves as the Attorney-In-Charge at the Legal-Aid Society, Criminal Defense Practice based in Queens, NY.
+Mr. Timothy Rountree, ESQ. is the Career Cluster Leader for NBEF’s Pathways To Law School Program.
+He is a proud alumnus of New Brunswick High School and currently serves as the Attorney-In-Charge at the Legal-Aid Society, Criminal Defense Practice based in Queens, NY.

 Rountree has served at the Legal-Aid Society for the past 30 years.
 He has dedicated his professional career to fighting for and empowering the Queens, NY community.
 As the Attorney-In-Charge of the Criminal Defense Practice for the past 17 years, he leads a team of attorneys dedicated to making a difference by actively taking a stance in front of major reform efforts that affect the Queens community and beyond.

-Rountree is an alumnus of American University, Washington College of Law, where he received his Juris Doctorate.
+Rountree is a graduate of American University, Washington College of Law, where he received his Juris Doctorate.
 He’s also an HBCU alumnus of Howard University, where he earned his Bachelor of Arts with honors, in English.